Lisp-Stat/documentation/content/en/docs/Overview/_index.md

   you need from this library.
 - An extensible DSL for selecting a subset of valid subscripts.
-This is useful if, for example, you want to resolve column names in a data frame in your implementation of select.
+This is useful if, for example, you want to resolve column names in a data frame in your implementation of select, or implementing filtering based on row values.

 ### Array Operations {#aops}

 This library is a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.
-The library provides shorthand codes for frequently used operations, displaced array functions, indexing, transformations generation, permutation and reduction of columns.
+The library provides shorthand codes for frequently used operations, displaced array functions, indexing, transformations, generation, permutation and reduction of columns.
 Array operations may also be applied to data frames, and data frames may be converted to/from arrays.